fireship-io/fireship.io/hugo/content/lessons/framer-motion-modal/index.md

 #    rxdart: 0.20
 ---

-[Framer Motion](https://www.framer.com/motion/) is a react libary for adding declarative animations to your components.
+[Framer Motion](https://www.framer.com/motion/) is a React library for adding declarative animations to your components.
+It provides a variety of components that wrap plain HTML elements to extend them with animation superpowers 🦸.
 In this lesson, we will build a modal with Framer Motion with a variety of different animations styles.

 🚀 Try out the [live demo](https://react-framer-demo.netlify.app/)